Yuri-Rassokhin/BenchmarkBeholder/README.md

 # Quick Start

 Let's take an example.
-Perhaps, we want to answer the question: **"How do I achieve the best ping latency to global DNS service?"** Just type
+Perhaps, we want to answer the question: **how do I achieve the best ping latency to global DNS service?** Just type:

 ```bash
 ./bbh ./workloads/ping_dns.json